Jeremy Carson is an Associate Creative Director, working in the advertising and design industries for over 15 years.

 But people completely misinterpret the word and use focus as an excuse for being lazy.

-See, they think it means just one skill, one specialty, one trick.
+See, they think it means just one skill.
+One trick.
 They’re wrong.
 It simply means specialization.
 Because as far as creatives are concerned, we can’t just be creative.

 To truly understand this, you need to know the difference between a skill and a specialty.